-If you also consider the fact that your manuscript will be looked upon and evaluated by several people before it even gets to the pages of a scientific journal, then you might be dealing with a multiplicity of behavioral aspects within a more generic group of audience.
-That is why Elsevier provides a number of Language Editing services, carefully thought to tailor and adapt your scientific research to every audience, in any situation.
+If you also consider the fact that your manuscript will be looked upon and evaluated by several people before it even gets to the pages of a scientific journal, then you might be dealing with a multiplicity of behavioral aspects within a more generic group or audience.
+That is why Elsevier provides a number of Language Editing services, carefully designed to tailor and adapt your scientific research to every audience, in any situation.

 - Interest: Who will want to read your research?
 Who will be interested in your key findings?

-- Background: Do you want to impact other scientists in the same scientific field as you or professionals in other areas of activity?
+- Background: Do you want to impact other scientists in the same scientific field as you, or professionals in other areas of activity?

 - Expertise: Do you want to engage beginners or experts?